 Why do I need to confirm I'm over 18 every time I want to view or trade M rated content for a game I already own?

 Having steam detect my age automatically every time I log into a trading website.
-I'd also like to see a whole bunch of red in this game.
+Fix that in the app, please.
+I'd also like to see a whole bunch of red in this app of yours.
 It would only make sense after playing a game like this.

 I don't like that the prices spike and drop a lot on the steam community market, although there are many factors that could cause this.